akashsoti/akashsoti.github.io/_posts/2017-7-15-ola-shuttle-case-study.markdown

 	<h3>Business Impact</h3>
 	<p>
 			Shuttle created a great business market for Ola.
-It is an important part of the team as it helped to accquire a new segment of customers.
+It is an important part of the team as it helped to acquire a new segment of customers.
 The cab market did not address the problems of connecting Metro feeder routes for daily commuters.
 	</p>
 	<p>